-- 2. Are there public transport connections located within the development or within a short walking distance (400-800m) of the development to help reduce car dependency? - Are public transport connections in well used places, accessible for all, well overlooked and well-lit? - Is there a higher density of homes located close to public transport stops taking care not to compromise the wider design qualities of the development? - Does the layout and orientation of routes provide as many people as possible with direct, safe, attractive and quick routes between homes and public transport stops?
+- 2 Are there public transport stops located within the development or within a short walking distance (400-800m) of the development to help reduce car dependency? - Are public transport stops in well used places, accessible for all, well overlooked and well-lit? - Is there a higher density of homes located close to public transport stops taking care not to compromise the wider design qualities of the development? - Does the layout and orientation of routes provide as many people as possible with direct, safe, attractive and quick routes between homes and public transport stops? - Are routes well-lit and overlooked by properties and accessible for all?